CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 The `helmi` module sets up the correct python environment to use Qiskit and Cirq in conjunction with Helmi as well as a set of CSC Quantum Tools via `import csc_qu_tools` which provide additional help in submitting jobs to Helmi.

 In order to efficiently use Helmi, some knowledge of the underlying system architecture and topology is needed.
-[Helmi's topology is described here](../../../computing/helmi/) and the examples below show how this topology is utilised to improve results.
-Further details on [Running jobs on Helmi can be found here](../../../computing/running/running-on-helmi/).
+[Helmi's topology is described here](../helmi/) and the examples below show how this topology is utilised to improve results.
+Further details on [Running jobs on Helmi can be found here](../running-on-helmi/).

 ### Qiskit

+To load the Qiskit module use `module load helmi_qiskit_iqm_2.0`.

 In Qiskit python scripts you will need to include the following: